 I am really excited for what this next year holds for our organization.
-Last year, we hosted a republican gubernatorial town hall where all but one major candidate attended, as well as hosting a handful of other speakers.
+In past years we hosted a republican gubernatorial town hall as well as an array of other speakers.
 This year we are hoping to hit the ground running and are planning some HUGE events across campus.
 I hope to see a lot of new faces at our meetings this year!

 My name is Gavyn Webb, and I have the pleasure of serving as James Madison College Conservatives Communications Director this year.
 I am a sophomore in James Madison double majoring in Political Theory & Constitutional Democracy and International Relations.

 This year I hope to use JMCCs social media platforms to help expand the membership of this club by promoting our bipartisan debates, and other events we put on throughout the year.